Jingle bells ringing, jolly elves singing, hot hot hot chocolate…all while magically touring the Polar Express! What a way to celebrate the holidays!

 2) It’s always PJ Day On the Polar Express

 Just remember that the train is outside, so bring those warm shoes and coats!
-The boarding line will be in a heated tent, but you’ll still be walking around the parking lot and around the train…so check the weather before you go!
+Some of the event will be in a be in a heated tent, but you’ll still be walking around the parking lot, to the train and through the Winter Market Plaza afterward…so check the weather before you go!

 4) Fire and Ice

 Have you seen Union Station’s Fire and Ice show?
 It takes place right on the lake!

 5) Pancakes with Santa at Union Station

 New this year is Pancakes with Santa in Union Station Grand Hall.
 Everyone will get awesome pancakes topped with whip cream and strawberries in a silly Santa face.
 (And bacon.
 Don’t forget the bacon.)

 This breakfast event will happen on Saturdays & Sundays in December, with four time slots each morning from 9am to 10:45am.
 Families will be spaced apart to keep with social distancing guidelines.

 The best part?
 Santa will stop and visit with every child.

 (And yes, masks are required.)